joshbegley/nyt-latest/previous.md

 `The driver, who is known to her followers as Tea Tyme, was charged with two felonies in connection with the crash last month, the police in Illinois said.`\
 https://nytimes.com/2025/12/26/us/tea-tyme-tiktok-accident-charges.html

-**At Least 1 Injured in Shooting at an Idaho Sheriff’s Office**\
+**At Least 3 Wounded in Shooting at an Idaho Sheriff’s Office**\
-`The shooting happened at the Shoshone County Sheriff’s Office in Wallace, Idaho, and the shooter had been “neutralized,” the authorities said.`\
+`The shooting happened at the Shoshone County Sheriff’s Office in Wallace, Idaho, on Friday.
+The gunman was killed by the police, the authorities said.`\
 https://nytimes.com/2025/12/26/us/active-shooter-wallace-idaho.html

 **How to watch Miami (FL) vs. Ohio State: CFP Quarterfinal Start Time, TV, streaming**\